Next-to-next-to-leading power corrections to unpolarized Semi-Inclusive Deep Inelastic Scattering

-In this paper we will extend rapidity factorization formalism~\cite{Balitsky:2017flc}, of one of the authors, which was used for Drell-Yan in Refs.~\cite{Balitsky:2020jzt,Balitsky:2024ozy} and apply it to Semi-Inclusive Deep Inelastic Scattering.
-We will derive $\sim 1/Q^2$ corrections to the hadronic tensor that include convolutions of unpolarized distributions, $f_1$, with unpolarized fragmentation functions, $D_1$ and Boer-Mulders functions~\cite{Boer:1997nt}, $h_1^\perp$, with Collins fragmentation functions~\cite{Collins:1992kk}, $H_1^\perp$ and obtain formulas for the unpolarized structure functions in Semi-Inclusive Deep Inelastic Scattering: $F_{UU,T}$, $F_{UU,L}$, $F_{UU}^{\cos\phi_h}$, and $F_{UU}^{\cos2\phi_h}$.
-We will compare our results to the existing formulas from~\cite{Ebert:2021jhy,Piloneta:2025jjb} and other papers and present numerical estimates and comparisons to the experimental data from HERMES and COMPASS.
+In this paper, we will extend the rapidity factorization formalism~\cite{Balitsky:2017flc} of one of the authors, which was used for Drell–Yan in Refs.~\cite{Balitsky:2020jzt,Balitsky:2024ozy}, and apply it to Semi-Inclusive Deep Inelastic Scattering.
+We will derive $\sim 1/Q^2$ corrections to the hadronic tensor that include convolutions of unpolarized distributions, $f_1$, with unpolarized fragmentation functions, $D_1$, and Boer–Mulders functions~\cite{Boer:1997nt}, $h_1^\perp$, with Collins fragmentation functions~\cite{Collins:1992kk}, $H_1^\perp$, and obtain formulas for the unpolarized structure functions in Semi-Inclusive Deep Inelastic Scattering: $F_{UU,T}$, $F_{UU,L}$, $F_{UU}^{\cos\phi_h}$, and $F_{UU}^{\cos2\phi_h}$.
+We will compare our results with the existing formulas from~\cite{Ebert:2021jhy,Piloneta:2025jjb} and other papers, and present numerical estimates and comparisons with the experimental data from HERMES and COMPASS.
 We will also provide estimates for future measurements of the ratio $F_{UU,L}/F_{UU,T}$ at Jefferson Lab and the future Electron-Ion Collider.